guiwitz/training-MIC20200319/README.md

 # MIC training: Modern data analysis in R/RStudio

-Presentation, the code, and exercises to accompany the [MIC training](https://ilias.unibe.ch/goto_ilias3_unibe_crs_1713478.html) at UniBe, 19 March, 2020 (postponed to an unkown date!).
+Presentation, the code, and exercises to accompany the [MIC training](https://ilias.unibe.ch/goto_ilias3_unibe_crs_1713478.html) at UniBe, November 3, 2020.

 ## File description

-- `presentation-main.Rpres` and `html` R presentation with workshop lecture and exercises.
+- `presentation-main.Rpres` and `html` - an R presentation with workshop lecture and exercises.

+## Required software

+Please download the **latest** versions of the following:

+- R for macOS/Linux/Windows from [here](https://stat.ethz.ch/CRAN/), version 4.0x.
+- The latest RStudio from [here](https://www.rstudio.com/products/rstudio/download/#download), version 1.3.x.

-## Required packages
+## Required R packages

 The workflow is written in R and takes advantage of RStudio notebooks.
-Please download the latest RStudio from [here](https://www.rstudio.com/products/rstudio/download/#download).

 The analysis uses the following packages that need to be present in your RStudio installation:

+- `R.utils` for directly reading comressed files
+- `magrittr` for pipes (typically loaded by other packages)
 - `data.table` for fast processing of large datasets
 - `readxl` for reading Excel files
-- `R.utils` for directly reading comressed files
+- `ggplot2` for plotting
 - `imputeTS` for data imputation such as interpolation of NA's
-- `ggplot2` for plotting
+- `ggthemes` for additional color schemes in ggplot
 - `plotly` for interactive plots
+- `RColorBrewer` for extended colour palettes
 - `pheatmap` for heatmap
 - `heatmaply` for interactive heatmaps
-- `RColorBrewer` for extended colour palettes
 - `scales` for percentages on y-axis in ggplots
-- `dtwclust` for dynamic time warping distance measure
-- `magrittr` for pipes (typically loaded by other packages)
 - `factoextra` for extracting and visualisation of the results of multivariate data analyses
-- `cluster` for extended cluster analysis
 - `NbClust` for determining the best number of clusters
+- `testthat` for unit testing
+- `profvis` for profiling
+- `foreach` with extension of the `for` loop
+- `doParallel` for parallel computations
+- `optparse` for command-line parameters

-Install these packages by typing:
+Install these packages by typing the following line in the R command-line interface:

 ```
 install.packages(c(